Kuniwak/piine/README.markdown

 ---------

 ### piine client
-Audience can send feedback (called "piine!") to a speaker by touching his device.
+Audience can send feedback (called "piine!") to a speaker by touching thier device.

 ![snapshot of the piine client](http://orgachem.github.io/piine/images/snapshot-client.png)